 We used to measure velocity/speed relative to the surface of the Earth.
 But it is not always like that.

 Continue reading “Velocity is Measured From Specific Frame of Reference”

 The film ‘Dark Side of the Moon’ is a mockumentary.
 It is fictional but presented as if it is a real documentary.
 The film features guests like Donald Rumsfield, Henry Kissinger, Alexander Haig, Vernon Walters, Buzz Aldrin, and Stanley Kubrick’s wife.
-In the film, they all pretend that the Moon landings are faked, and created in a studio by Stanley Kubrick.
+In the film, they all pretend that the Moon landings were faked, and created in a studio by Stanley Kubrick.

 Continue reading “The Mockumentary ‘Dark Side of the Moon’”

 Van Allen Radiation Belt is a zone of radiation encircling the Earth.
 To flat-Earthers, Van Allen Radiation Belt is ‘evidence’ of the impossibility of space travel.
-To the rest of us, the Van Allen Radiation Belt is one of the challenges that is not impossible to overcome.
+To the rest of us, the Van Allen Radiation Belt is one of the challenges which is not impossible to overcome.

 Continue reading “The Apollo Missions and Van Allen Radiation Belts”